A mindful moment

 Over on our Research Digest blog, studies have suggested that just 15 minutes of mindfulness meditation can improve your decision making; that 'mindfulness resistance techniques' might help people avoid the temptation of chocolate; and even that mindfulness meditation can make parts of the cerebral cortex thicker and protect other parts from age-related thinning.
 These studies and more were collected together in a June 2015 special.

 As with any growing trend in psychology, not all are convinced by mindfulness.
+In 2018, Bergljot Gjelsvik, Alice Tickell, Ruth Baer, Chris O’Neill and Catherine Crane call for more rigour and less hype when considering the clinical science of mindfulness.
 As Shonin and colleagues conclude, 'if mindfulness is truly going to be a breath of fresh air in terms of advancing understanding of the human mind, then it is vital that more methodologically robust research is undertaken and that future investigations look beyond the superficial attributes of mindfulness and seek to identify the cooperating and underlying psycho-spiritual properties that are traditionally assumed to authenticate mindfulness practice.'

 BPS Members can discuss this article